soto-nicole/sem-coursework/use-cases/use-case-2.md

 ## MAIN SUCCESS SCENARIO

-1. Business Development team receive a request to find highly populated countries in a specific area to and pinpoint a country to open a new company branch in.
+1. Business Development team receives a request to find highly populated countries in a specific area to and pinpoint a country to open a new company branch in.
 2. Business Development employee pinpoints the specific area of the world to receive the top country population data for.
 3. Business Development employee extracts population data for the required areas.
 4. Business Development employee recommends a new country with a high population in their report, where they would likely see increased financial benefit if the organization began distributing within the country.